Boryspil International Airport: Development since the 1990s

-Aeroflot added direct services to New York in 1991.
+Aeroflot added direct service to New York in 1991.
 Two years later, the Ministry of Transportation of the newly independent Ukraine reorganized the airport into the Boryspil State International Airport and created a local subdivision of Air Ukraine to serve it.
 The airport was subject to a $15 million facelift by a construction consortium led by MDA – A Dublin-based contractor headed by Ronnie Petrie – with designs by UK consultants Mark Homer Design and opened for domestic and international passengers and flights.
 The number of air and passenger traffic has been growing ever since.

 Early in the 2000s, Boryspil became a hub airport serving destined and transit flights of foreign airlines.
 Its development strategy stresses the hub role since domestic passenger demand is growing insufficiently compared to the possible transit traffic.
 In 2001, a new runway was completed, and the airport carried 1.5 million passengers.
 It is certified for Category III A ILS approaches.
 In 2002, Boryspil airport was certified under the ISO 9001 quality management system.

 It is one of Eastern Europe's largest airports with over 6 million passengers traveling in 2008.
 It consistently accounted for between 60% and 70% of Ukraine's air travel demand and, despite a drop of 13% in 2009, it handled 5.8 million passengers, more than it handled in 2007.

 The airport survived the 2012 European cold wave without major flight delays or cancellations.
 According to the media and industry experts, in 2013 once underdog in-city Zhuliany Airport has rapidly grown into a major, and more efficient, competitor to the still-leading Boryspil Airport.